LeReiver/planned-pantry/README.md

 ### Future Features
+* Day of week show on menu item
 * Deployment to App Store
+* Ability to sort meals
-* Ability to sort and delete meals
+* Ability to delete meals
 * Ability to add and store current pantry items
 * Ability to add and store shopping list items
 * Application will check shopping list items and compare with items in pantry.
 If not in pantry, items will be automatically added to shopping list